-- a) the camera shall have day/night capability with auto IR compensation - b) the semiconductor imagery shall be of the CCD type with the image chip having a minimum active area of 4.5 mm (1⁄4 inch CCD) diagonal - c) the camera shall provide internal image processing capability to dynamically adjust and compensate for light sources, such as flashlights, headlights, sun glare and other glare sources, thereby allowing the image not to become overexposed or loose image fidelity - d) the camera shall operate with any of supply voltages listed in Clause 10.2 - e) the CCTV should be able to deliver colour pictures up to 0.5 lux (day light) (F 1.4, 5600 K, 30 IRE and 60% reflectivity) and black and white pictures up to 0.04 lux (F 1.4, 5600 K, 30 IRE and 60% reflectivity) meeting the performance requirements in Section 6 - f) the camera shall possess functionality that enables the automatic activation of black and white mode during low light level periods - g) the camera shall have at least 22x optical zoom and at least 10x digital zoom as a minimum - h) the camera shall have the option to turn off the digital zoom (if required) - i) PTZ view panning shall be 360-degree endless functionality, with a maximum and minimum rotation speed of 120 and 1 degrees/second respectively - j) if available, video signals within the camera shall be transmitted via an optic slip ring and not a mechanical slip ring - k) the camera shall have at least 256 inbuilt pre-set views storage - I) the camera shall possess a 180-degree Digital flip functionality - m) unless otherwise specified, the camera operating environment shall be -40 to 50°C temperature with 0-90% non-condensing humidity, and - n) for outdoor IP PTZ dome cameras installed on standard Transport and Main Roads poles, the camera housing shall be IP66 compliant, and - o) all PTZ dome cameras installed on a pole shall be secured to the pole by way of a safety wire, chain or other redundant securing mechanism.
+- a) the camera shall have day/night capability with auto IR compensation - b) the semiconductor imagery shall be of the CCD type with the image chip having a minimum active area of 4.5 mm (1⁄4 inch CCD) diagonal - the camera shall provide internal image processing capability to dynamically adjust and compensate for light sources, such as flashlights, headlights, sun glare and other glare sources, thereby allowing the image not to become overexposed or loose image fidelity - d) the camera shall operate with any of supply voltages listed in Clause 10.2 - e) the CCTV should be able to deliver colour pictures up to 0.5 lux (day light) (F 1.4, 5600 K, 30 IRE and 60% reflectivity) and black and white pictures up to 0.04 lux (F 1.4, 5600 K, 30 IRE and 60% reflectivity) meeting the performance requirements in Section 6 - f) the camera shall possess functionality that enables the automatic activation of black and white mode during low light level periods - g) the camera shall have at least 22x optical zoom and at least 10x digital zoom as a minimum - h) the camera shall have the option to turn off the digital zoom (if required) - i) PTZ view panning shall be 360-degree endless functionality, with a maximum and minimum rotation speed of 120 and 1 degrees/second respectively - j) if available, video signals within the camera shall be transmitted via an optic slip ring and not a mechanical slip ring - k) the camera shall have at least 256 inbuilt pre-set views storage - I) the camera shall possess a 180-degree Digital flip functionality - m) unless otherwise specified, the camera operating environment shall be -40 to 50° C temperature with 0 90% non-condensing humidity - n) for outdoor IP PTZ dome cameras installed on standard Transport and Main Roads poles, the camera housing shall be IP66 compliant - o) all PTZ dome cameras installed on a pole shall be secured to the pole by way of a safety wire, chain or other redundant securing mechanism, and - p) Camera shall have image stabilisation inbuilt to provide a stable video image when installed on a pole either fixed or hinged.
+The poles can be subjected to a vertical deflection allowable in accordance with MRTS97 Mounting Structures for Roadside Equipment.